ucsb-cs148-w24/project-pj09-liveordie/team/sprint02/lect08_extra_credits.md

 - What blockers:

 #### Baige
-- What did: Imaging generation
+- What did: Generated images
 - What to do:
 - What blockers: